Out of the Lab and into the Newsroom

 Texas Medical Center , John P. McGovern Campus , Houston , TX 77021

 June 24, 2015 from 12:30 PM to 16:00 PM (CST)

 $10 - $35

-You've got your cutting-edge technology, you've raised money, and your company is making great headway on the R&D front.
-You're ready to bring your company out of stealth mode and into the limelight, but what's the next step?
-Media is a critical venue to communicate with investors, new hires, and other important stakeholders.
-At this event, you'll connect with a panel of veteran life sciences reporters and communicators to explore how to take your story out of the laboratory and into the headlines.
+You've got your cutting-edge technology, you've raised money, and your company is making some great headway on the R&D front.
+You're ready to bring your company out of stealth mode and into the limelight, but you don't know how.
+In this three-part workshop event, we'll explore how to take your story out of the laboratory and into the headlines: